hendraet/HWR_using_GAN/README.md

 ## Installation

 The necessary dependencies can be installed with `pip install -r requirements.txt`.
 This project runs with `python 3.8`.
+For testing the models and calculating the CER, `gawk` has to be installed: `apt install gawk`.

 ## Pretrained Models
 Pretrained models for both the HWR and the GAN are part of this repository and can be downloaded via git-lfs.
 Simply install git-lfs and run `git lfs pull`.
+(Don't forget to run `git lfs install` if you're using git-lfs for the first time).
 Other models can also be used but need to be referenced in the `config.yaml`.
 ## Usage
 The `synthesized_training.py` script starts the pipeline.
 By default, it expects input images in the `input_images` folder.

 One can also optionally test the trained model.
 For doing this, put test images in the default `test_images` folder and also a labels.txt file for these images that looks like this:
 ```